microsoftgraph/group-membership-management-tenant/README.md

                                 -RepoPath "<RepoPath>"
         * Use `"env"` for `<SourceEnvironmentAbbreviation>` and the absolute path to your private repository for `<RepoPath>`.
     * This command will go into each of the `parameters` folders and copy and rename the `parameters.env.json` file to `parameters.<EnvironmentAbbreviation>.json`.
 These new parameter files will be used to by the ARM templates to deploy the resources of the new environment.
-    * You may create an AAD Group and provide the values for sqlAdministratorsGroupId and sqlAdministratorsGroupName in [your param file](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/Infrastructure/data/parameters).
+    * You may create an AAD Group and provide the values for sqlAdministratorsGroupId and sqlAdministratorsGroupName in [data/parameters](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/Infrastructure/data/parameters) and [data/private/parameters](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/Infrastructure/data/private/parameters/parameters.env.json) files.
     * You also want to provide values for `branch` and `repositoryUrl` in [your UI param file](https://github.com/microsoftgraph/group-membership-management-tenant/blob/main/Service/GroupMembershipManagement/Hosts/UI/Infrastructure/compute/parameters).
 You can provide "" for `customDomainName` if you have not set up a custom domain.
      * You also want to replace values for `<tenant-id>`, `<subscription-id>`, `<data-resource-group-name>` and `<data-key-vault-name>` in SqlMembershipObtainer/Infrastructure/compute/param file.